Exploring the twisted sector of $\mathbb{Z}_{L}$ orbifolds: Matching $\alpha'$-corrections to localisation: The twisted Virasoro-Shapiro amplitude

 We finally observe that there is no $t$-channel divergence at small $\alpha'$, since the pole at $t=2\nu^2$ is absent.
 This is due to the polarisations chosen in \eqref{eq: Vertex1} and \eqref{eq: Vertexz}, which generate a kinematic prefactor to the amplitude that scales as $(t-2\nu^2)^2$, suppressing the pole at $t=2\nu^2$.
 The Taylor expansions around $z=0$ and $w=0$ may be trusted all the way to $\abs{z}=\abs{w}=1-\epsilon$.
 Since the integral is bounded on the annulus $\vert z\vert\in(1-\varepsilon,1+\varepsilon)$, the contribution from this region may be dropped in the limit $\varepsilon\to 0$.
 We may thus simply add \eqref{eq:unearpole} and \eqref{eq:snearpole} together to obtain the final expression for the small $\alpha'$ expansion of \eqref{eq:TwistedVSintegral}, which reads

 The above shows the presence of a correction term originating from twisted virtual particles that generates precisely the combination of polygamma functions observed in \eqref{eq: Zl-case}.
 We note that its kinetic factor does not include a dependence on the 6d Mandelstams $(s,t,u)$, since it is generated purely by internal modes.
 Untwisted operators of the form \eqref{eq: Vertex1} without internal momentum ($\nu=0$) would not generate polygamma terms in the amplitude.
 This can also be seen directly from the integral form \eqref{eq:TwistedVSintegral}, which reduces to the conventional Virasoro-Shapiro amplitude (restricted to 6d) when $\nu=0$.

-Of course one could also consider operators with excitations in the internal dimensions.
-We expect that they result in similar polygamma terms with more involved kinetic factors.
+One could of course also consider operators with excitations in the internal dimensions.
+We expect that they result in the same non-trivial transcendental structure as \eqref{eq:thelowenergyexp} but with more involved kinematic factors.
+Similarly, an analysis on BMN-type backgrounds should only change the kinematic structure of the low-energy expansion and thus reproduce \eqref{eq:BMNexpansion2ptfunct}.
 We would like to explore further twisted correlators in the future, but take the current calculation as a successful proof of concept suggesting that the polygamma factors in \eqref{eq: Zl-case} should be matched to $(\alpha')^3$-corrections that arise from the low-energy expansion of twisted Virasoro-Shapiro amplitudes.